 Competition is another spiritual drug.
 When we focus on competition we poison our own well, impede our progress.
-When ogling the accomplishment of others, we take our eye off our own true north.
+When ogling the accomplishment of others, we take our eye off our own through line.
 We ask, "Why do I have such rotten luck?
 Why did she get that promotion?" instead of asking ourselves, "Did I work on my music today?
 Did I reach out to make more connections in my creative field today?
 Did I sign up for that class I want to take?"

 Competition lies at the root of much creative blockage.
-As creatives we must attend to what our inner guidance is nudging us toward.
-To be better than so-and-so, chokes off the desire to be our selves.
-Competition leads us away from our own voices and choices, and into a defensive way of living.
-We define our own creativity, in terms of someone else's.
-Originality is not rooted in competing with others in our creative field.
+As creatives, we must go within.
+We must attend to what it is our inner guidance is nudging us toward.
+The desire to "be better than so-and-so" chokes off the desire to "be me."
+Competition leads us away from our own voices and choices and into a defensive game that centers outside of ourselves, and our sphere of influence.
+It asks us to define our own creativity in terms of someone else's.
+Let us concern ourselves first and foremost with what it is within us that is struggling to be born.
+Originality is not rooted in separating ourselves from and competing with others in our creative field.
 It is rooted in being true to ourselves.

-The spirit of competition - as opposed to the spirit of creativity - urges us to winnow out whatever does not seem like a winning idea.
-It pressures us to abandon a project rather than bring it to full term.
-We abort the awkward or unseemly projects/plans that may be our finest work, our best creative ugly ducklings.
+The spirit of competition - as opposed to the spirit of creation - often urges us to quickly winnow out whatever does not seem like a winning idea.
+It can interfere with our ability to carry a project to term.
+We forget that not all babies are born beautiful, and so we abort the lives of awkward or unseemly projects/plans that may be our finest work, our best creative ugly ducklings.
 The workings of a creative soul need time to mature.
-Judged early, it may be judged incorrectly.
-A lousy painting may bring about a shift in style, a failed business plan may be the thing that leads you in a surprisingly different direction.
+Judged too early, it may be judged incorrectly.
+A lousy painting may bring about a shift in style.
+A failed business plan may be the thing that leads you in a surprisingly different and productive direction.